Clear House Accountants

 • Does the business have surplus cash on deposit?

-• That the share sale is likely to preserve the carried forward trading losses.
+• The share sale is likely to preserve the carried forward trading losses.

 Does the business/company have employees?